 Activists say Indonesian state weapons makers supplying Myanmar

+JAKARTA — Human rights groups on Tuesday (Oct 3) urged Indonesia to investigate suspected arms sales by state-owned companies to Myanmar, where Indonesia has been trying to promote reconciliation since a 2021 military coup triggered widespread conflict.

-Groups filed a complaint with Indonesia's national human rights commission on Monday alleging that three state-owned arms makers had been selling equipment to Myanmar since the coup, according to Feri Amsari, a legal adviser to the activists.
+Groups filed a complaint with Indonesia's National Human Rights Commission on Monday, alleging that three state-owned arms makers had been selling equipment to Myanmar since the coup, according to Mr Feri Amsari, a legal adviser to the activists.

 Myanmar has been racked by violence since the military overthrew a government led by Nobel Peace Prize laureate Aung San Suu Kyi more than two years ago.